itech-media/classgroup/README.md

 // Results in:
 {
-  identifier: 'class1 class2 class5 class1 class4 class6',
+  identifier: 'class1 class2 class5 class3 class4 class6',
 }
 ```

-There is no limit on nesting depth and you can mix and match types.
-Other than the initial root key (identifier), all other key names are discarded.
+> There is no limit on nesting depth and you can mix and match types.
+Other than the primary root key(s) i.e. `identifier`, **all other nested key names are discarded**.

 ## Advanced Use